x64x6a/PyBadUSB/README.md

 Another example can be found in ```example.py```

 ##Module
-The module is split up into three parts:
+The Python module is split up into three parts:
 * badusb
   - Used to embed firmware and burn firmware to a device.
 * phison
   - Used to create SCSI commands for the device to get info, burn firmware, etc.
 * scsi
   - Used to send SCSI commands to the device
-  - Written in C++; code can be found in [src/scsimodule.cpp](src/scsimodule.cpp)
+  - Written in C++; source code can be found in [src/scsimodule.cpp](src/scsimodule.cpp)